ramaneswaran/tabsa-sentihood/Readme.md

 This repo contains TABSA models for Sentihood dataset.
 The models implemented here use the auxiliary sentence approach introduced in [Utilizing BERT for Aspect-Based Sentiment Analysis via Constructing Auxiliary Sentence](https://arxiv.org/abs/1903.09588v1)

+Note: The model predictions are present in predictions directory with filename output.jsonl

 ## Table of Contents

 * [Getting started](#getting-started)